 Conversation partners are native speakers of a language who faciliate conversation practice sessions for learners of that language.
 For the Five College Mentored and Supervised Independent Language Programs, conversation partners may be undergraduate native speakers, graduate student tutors, visiting foreign language teaching assistants, or language lecturers.
 While each of these different types of conversation partners has a somewhat different role, the goal of all conversation sessions remains the faciliation of active use of the language through activities that mirror real life uses of the language as closely as possible.

-For information about the language courses offered through the Mentored and Supervised Independent Language Programs see the Five College Center for the Study of World Languages website.
+For information about the language courses offered through the Mentored and Supervised Independent Language Programs see the Five College Center for World Languages website.